tfiedler14/BizCards/README.md

 1. Limitation
   - Due to the  circumstance, we were unable to implement some of our stretch goal functionality.

-# Usage
+# Maintenance
-Permission is need to build off this repo.
+Repo is sporadically maintained.

 # Run The code:
 #### create .env file (follow .env-example syntax)